mieweb/docs/content/functions/system-administration/system-controls/enabled-and-disabled-scheduled-jobs.md

 ---
 The {{% system-name %}} solution allows for numerous scheduled jobs to be enabled.
 Out of the box there are many already enabled and available to be used.
 There are also available scheduled jobs that are disabled, by default.

-To access the Scheduled Jobs, from the Sidemenu, click on Control Panel, then Scheduled Jobs.
+To access the Scheduled Jobs, from the Sidemenu, click on the Control Panel, then Scheduled Jobs.

 ![](../enabled-and-disabled-scheduled-jobs.assets/14a6f6733d1b6dfe235b3e5f41c3accf.png)